 - Where it is necessary for our legitimate interests (or those of a third party) and your interests plus any fundamental rights which do not override those interests.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.

 Special protection is given to certain kinds of personal information that is particularly sensitive.
 This includes information about your health status, political views, religious or similar beliefs, racial or ethnic origin, sex life or sexual orientation, genetic or biometric identifiers, trade union membership or criminal convictions or allegations.
 We will only use this kind of personal information where:

-- we have a legal obligation to do so
+- We have a legal obligation to do so.

-- it is necessary for us to do so to protect your vital interests
+- It is necessary for us to do so to protect your vital interests.

-- it is in the substantial public interest
+- It is in the substantial public interest.

-- it is necessary for insurance purposes
+- Required for insurance purposes.

 5. Sharing your Information